robinbb/blog/src/hugo/content/blog/essential-leadership-techniques-in-wfh.md

 Stress from non-work situation is much greater.
 Employers can help by minimizing stressors from work.

-Tip: don't be afraid of repeating communications that assist with your leadership.
-Being thought repetitive is better than employees becoming unaligned, disengaged, or otherwise under-led.

 Tip: conduct conversations so that group members can see that other group members are aligned, engaged, and share the vision.

-Tip: keep doing what previously worked (like measuring engagement), but expect inferior results.

-Tip: reach outside your organization for help.
-Now that "coming to the office" is no longer a requirement of the outside help, it is much easier for remote consultants to connect with now-remote employees.
-This is an opportunity for up-skilling your team with short term consultation.
-Reconsider whether that internal job, which will take months to hire for, can be at least partially filled by a consultant.

 Tip: employees should have a distinct "working" and "not working" state that can be more difficult to achieve when no longer cued by their physical